Davide-sd/ip_address/README.md

 # Public IP Address widget for KDE 6

+Fork of oryginal widget with added function to hide flag and placeholder globus icon.
+Also deleted send notification feature which i didn't see use cause for this and cause unnecessary burden.

 ## Description

 Plasma 6 widget for showing informations about your public IP address and the status of your VPN (active/inactive).
 This is useful for informational purposes and to monitor VPN geolocation.